Child Care: Most Popular Articles

 Many parents pick the wrong child care, or even type of care, and then wonder why their child is unhappy.
 Avoid these pitfalls when choosing care for your child, and everyone in the family will be happier because of it.

-A chubby-cheeked cherub doesn't mean parents shouldn't watch for slow development or special needs.
 Many developmental delays can be recognized early to allow children to begin receiving therapy/treatment prior to entering school, and parents should learn the signs and act early.

 You're on a limited budget and pay per child for your youngster's birthday party.
 Everything is set until some invited guests are accompanied by uninvited siblings.
 What should you do?